 Maine Coons can also be understimulated.
 This breed in particular is highly intelligent, and they need lots of toys and enrichment to be satisfied.

 A Maine Coon that is not receiving enough enrichment or attention might lash out with aggressive behavior.

 A great way to alleviate your Maine Coons boredom is by buying them a selection of cat toys, which help stimulate their senses.

-These are my top 5 favourite Maine Coon cat toys.
+These are my top 5 favorite Maine Coon cat toys.

 If a Maine Coon is not receiving enough attention from its family members, it could become aggressive out of sheer loneliness.

-Those of you suspecting that your cat might be lonely, should immediately either change your schedule to give your cat more attention, or consider adopting a new playmate.
+Those of you who suspect that your cat might be lonely, should immediately either change your schedule to give your cat more attention or consider adopting a new playmate.

 For more information on why Maine Coons need companionship, read my article “Do Maine Coons Need A Companion“.